Juninho (footballer, born July 1995)

-Carlos Jamisson Teles dos Santos Júnior (born 29 July 1995), known as Juninho, is a Brazilian footballer who plays as a left back.
+Carlos Jamisson Teles dos Santos Júnior (born 29 July 1995), known as Juninho, is a Brazilian footballer who plays as a left back for Falcon.

 He played mostly in the lower leagues of his country, apart from 11 games in Campeonato Brasileiro Série A for Paraná Clube in 2018.
 In 2021, he moved to Pyunik, where he won the Armenian Premier League twice.

 Career

 Early career

 Born in Aracaju in the state of Sergipe, Juninho played in the youth teams of Vitória, Corinthians and Bahia.
 He made his senior debut in 2015 with Flamengo-SP in the Campeonato Paulista Série A3.

 Paraná

 In December 2017, Juninho returned to his home state, signing for Itabaiana.
 His team finished as runners-up in the Campeonato Sergipano, as well as competing in the Campeonato Brasileiro Série D and Copa do Nordeste.
 This led to a trial at Paraná Clube in August 2018, due to an agreement between the two clubs.
 He made his Campeonato Brasileiro Série A debut on 10 October in a 1–1 home draw with Vasco da Gama, and commented that manager Claudinei Oliveira had brought him in to combine with Mansur on counter-attacks.
 He finished the season with 11 appearances as Paraná were relegated, contributing assists against Cruzeiro, Botafogo and Palmeiras.